New Light Congregation is overwhelmed with sorrow for the atrocities committed on October 27, 2018.

 Pittsburgh, Pennsylvania 15217

 Our temporary place of worship will be at Beth Shalom, Helfant Chapel.
 Services will be held on Friday at 7:30 PM and Saturday at 9:45 AM.
+Sunday morning minyan and breakfast is joint with Tree of Life, alternating locations.

 New Light Congregation is a Conservative synagogue situated in Squirrel Hill with a 100 year history of serving God as Jews.
 People call us the "most haimish shul in town."